alphagov/tech-docs-template/README.md

 - use the GDS Transport typeface
 - suggest that it’s an official UK government website if it’s not

-👉 Find out more about the template and its features from the [Tech Docs Template documentation][tdt-docs].
+👉 To find out more about setting up and managing content for a website using this template, see the [Tech Docs Template documentation][tdt-docs].

 ## Before you start